What Is Chemical Equilibrium?

 KP2 = 1.462 × 10-5 atm-2

-Q.2: Given the equation, N2 (g) + 3H2 (aq) ⇌ 2NH3 (g), Find Q and determine which direction the reaction will shift in order to reach equilibrium.
+2. Given the equation, N2 (g) + 3H2 (aq) ⇌ 2NH3 (g).
+Find Q and determine which direction the reaction will shift in order to reach the state of chemical equilibrium.

 Given, [N2] = 0.04M, [H2] = 0.09M, and K = 0.040